Camping Wilsons Promontory: The Complete Travel Guide

 Little Oberon Bay Campground

 Little Oberon Bay is a small beach with white sand and turquoise water.
 The Little Oberon Bay Campground is only accessible by foot, and you have to hike there from either Tidal River or Telegraph Saddle.
 This campground is a bit more basic than Sealers Cove, with a composting toilet and basic table facilities.
 You can get water from a nearby creek, but remember to treat it before drinking.
 Booking is really important for this campground.
+Don't forget to bring a good pair of Water Shoes for the hike and the beach!

 Refuge Cove Camping